 Aristotle Research Report #12: A Eudemian Thread

 At the very end of Aristotle's Eudemian Ethics there is a puzzling passage about the standard (ὅρος) according to which the "good and beautifully right" person (καλοκαγαθός) makes choices with regard to natural goods such as wealth, health, strength, honor, power, good fortune, and even friendship.
 Surprisingly, Aristotle says that whatever conduces to the cultivation (θεραπεία) and awareness (θεωρία) of god is best and is the most beautifully right standard, whereas anything that hinders such cultivation and awareness is unworthy, trifling, and bad (φαῦλος - the opposite of what is σπουδαῖος, i.e. worthy, serious, and good).
 Until these last few paragraphs, nothing in the Eudemian Ethics had obviously pointed in this startlingly "theological" direction or had advocated a godlike, superhuman existence; yet if we pay careful attention to the text, we can patiently unravel a thread of inquiry that elucidates Aristotle's last word on the topic of the best human life.

-Working our way backward from end to beginning, let's first look at these things that are good by nature, such as wealth and power and good reputation.
+Working our way backward from end to beginning, let's first look at these things that are good by nature, such as wealth and power and status.
 The ancient Greeks were distrustful of such things because although they are good by nature, they also have no natural limit.
 How much wealth or power or status is too much?
 Although one needs some wealth in order to live, a person can all too easily be corrupted through the avaricious pursuit of extreme wealth (or great power or high status).
 Is there some way to set a human limit on things that have no natural limit?